Because we all need help from time to time.

 Robert is accepting of all cultural, spiritual, and sexual orientations and maintains a safe therapeutic-working relationship.

-Joan Parker-Dias, MSN, APRN-CNS, RN (Hawaii Kai) has been working in inpatient and outpatient behavioral health for more than 28 years and is both an Advanced Practice Registered Nurse and therapist.
+Joan Parker-Dias, MSN, APRN-CNS, RN (Aina Haina) has been working in inpatient and outpatient behavioral health for more than 28 years and is both an Advanced Practice Registered Nurse and therapist.

 She works with clients by helping them change unhelpful patterns and providing support for their new path forward.
 Joan uses Behavior Focused Therapy techniques, as well as Cognitive-Behavioral Therapy and Dialectical Behavioral Therapy to help her clients learn the skills they need for long-term behavior change.